Share this article:

 A balloon or three

-In 2014, I bought my first bike.
-Before then, I didn't have much with bikes, I hardly looked at them and I was even less aware of all the unwritten rules.
+In 2014, I bought my first bicycle.
+Before then, I had no particular interest in cycling; I hardly noticed them and had no knowledge of all the unwritten rules.
 Until 2014, that is.
-That same year, I fell in love with cycling and everything about it.
-Partly due to a classic ride through the French Vosges Mountains.
+In that same year, I fell in love with cycling and everything associated with it.
+Partly due to a classic tour through the French Vosges.

 The Vosges mountains

-Before I went here in 2014, I had honestly never heard of the Vosges Mountains.
-And that despite driving past it hard every year on the way to the Alps.
-Vosges is a medium-high mountain range and, at 600 kilometres from Utrecht, is an ideal location for a long weekend away.
-If you have never cycled in the mountains before, this is a great destination par excellence.
-There are friendly climbs, nice descents and generally the road surface is good.
+Before I went here in 2014, I had honestly never heard of the Vosges heard.
+And that' Vosges is a mid-height mountain range and, at 600 kilometres from Utrecht, is an ideal location for a long weekend away.
+If you've never cycled in the mountains before, this is an excellent destination.
+There are gentle climbs, beautiful descents, and the road surface is generally good.

-A well-known cycling event in the Vosges is the Trois Ballons.
-I don't want to talk here directly about the Granfondo "Les 3 Ballons" (although I can recommend everyone to put it on your bucket list), but about the great climbs in this region.
-In a series of three, we dish you up the three "big" balloons of the Vosges.
+Grote Prijs van de Vogezen Three Balloons.
+I don't want to talk about it directly here Granfondo “The 3 Balloons” (although I can recommend everyone to put this on their bucket list), but about the great climbs in this region.
+In a series of three, we will serve you the three ‘big’ balloons of the Vosges.

-Every climb has its own fine points.
-That is why, in this first article, we discuss the Ballon d'Alsace.
-Because cycling in Alsace, and especially the Ballon d'Alsace, deserves proper attention.
+Every climb has its own beautiful points.
+That's why in this first article we discuss the Ballon d'Alsace.
+Do you want to cycle in Alsace and definitely the Ballon d'Alsace deserves the right attention.

 Back in time

-Every climb does its best to get a place on the honours list of the race of all races, 'the Tour de France'.
-And not entirely unjustifiably, the Ballon d'Alsace also participates.
-In 1905, this pass was climbed by the peloton, thus going down in the books as the first ascent of the Tour de France.
-At the summit of the Ballon d'Alsace, this is subtly commemorated by a modest memorial stone to the Tour's first 'king of the mountain': René Pottier.
+Every climb does its best to earn a place on the roll of honour of the race of races, the Tour de France.
+And not entirely without reason, the Ballon d'Alsace This in 1905 this was first climbed by the peloton and is thus recorded as the first ascent of the Tour de France.
+At the summit of the Ballon d'Alsace, this is subtly commemorated by a modest memorial stone to the first ‘King of the Mountains’ of the Tour: René Pottier

-That there have been many more passages after 1905 should come as no surprise.
-In modern cycling, the Ballon d'Alsace will no longer be a sharpener, but they will never take the title 'first climb of the Tour' away from this balloon.
+That there were many passages after 1905 should therefore also come as no surprise.
+In modern-day cycling the Ballon d'Alsace no longer be the executioner, but they will never take away the title of ‘first Tour climber’ from this balloon.

 Multiple roads to the top